Team awards, video tributes and an appearance from a special guest were all part of the celebration.

 The Spartans came from behind twice in the match.

 The Spartans are taking a six-match winning streak into the MW Tournament.

-In three seasons as San José State’s head coach Lauren Hanson, the 2015 Mountain West Coach of the Year, has guided the program to unprecedented success including both Mountain West Tournament (2015) and Regular-Season (2017) titles and an NCAA postseason appearance.
+In four seasons as San José State’s head coach Lauren Hanson, a two-time Mountain West Coach of the Year, has guided the program to unprecedented success including both Mountain West Tournament (2015) and Regular-Season (2017) titles and an NCAA postseason appearance.
 Her 29 regular season conference victories are the most by any head coach in Spartan women's soccer history, and 24 Mountain West wins in the last three seasons are tops in the 12-team league.

-Since her arrival there have been 13 All-Mountain West selections and 37 Academic All-Mountain West honorees.
+Since her arrival there have been 19 All-Mountain West selections and 37 Academic All-Mountain West honorees.
 Among the latest all-conference selections is Darriell Franklin who was the 2017 Defensive Player of the Year just two years after being in discussions for Freshman of the year as a forward.
 Jamilecxth Becerra was another player in 2017 to earn top all-conference honors as the Newcomer of the Year under Hanson's direction.
-Former Spartan keeper Zoe Makrigiannis, who ended the 2015 regular season with seven shutouts and was the Mountain West Defensive Player of the Year as well with Hanson's guidence.
+Former Spartan keeper Zoe Makrigiannis ended the 2015 regular season with seven shutouts and was the Mountain West Defensive Player of the Year as well with Hanson's guidence.

 Other outstanding individual accomplishments for Hanson’s players include Dorthe Hoppius’ invitation to compete for her native German Women’s National Team at the FIFA U-20 Women’s World Cup, and Darriell Franklin’s invitation to train with the United State’s Women’s National U-20 Team.
 Hoppius also became San José State’s first player to become an NSCAA Scholar All-American, one of 33 Division I players in 2016 to do so.